DTADMI/gamehub-app/README.md

 - Deploy runs when either:
   - A valid GCP auth method is present; or
   - You trigger the workflow manually with `force_deploy=true`.
+  - Docker Hub is never used as a deploy source; it serves solely as a mirror for discoverability and as a fallback artifact when AR is unavailable or AR push/deploy fails.
 - Required Google APIs: `run.googleapis.com` and `artifactregistry.googleapis.com`.
   - The workflow attempts to enable them using `gcloud` and fails with clear guidance if it can’t.